Solitaired Founder Neal Taparia Honored With 'Online Card Gaming Innovator' Award

-(MENAFN- GlobeNewsWire - Nasdaq) New York, United States, Sept.
-29, 2023 (GLOBE NEWSWIRE) -- Whether you have heard of Solitairedbefore or not, there is no denying that the Online Card Gaming Innovator Award is an important one within the online card game industry.
+(MENAFN- EIN Presswire) New York, United States – Whether you have heard of Solitairedbefore or not, there is no denying that the Online Card Gaming Innovator Award is an important one within the online card game industry.

 As the name might suggest, the Online Card Gaming Innovator Award from Best Companies is all about innovation in digital card games.
 However, Neal Taparia won this award by rethinking the space.